bjunolulz/torcs-evo/README.md

 7. To run the learned agent change the path in the play_game method and set the train flag to False

 ## Exclaimer
 Runs only on Linux, I have not tested it on Windows, maybe try your luck with WSL.
 There are two files, initial_gen.py and next_gen.py.
-Use initial_gen.py when starting training for x number of generations, and the continue with next_gens.py to avoid crashing.
+Use initial_gen.py when starting training for x number of generations, and then continue with next_gens.py to avoid crashing.

 ## Problems
 I won't be adding work to this project anymore, but the problems I encountered are the following: